 For Europa Analytics please read the paragraph below.

-- The videos present on the website are embedded from Vimeo and YouTube.
-All these websites have their own cookies and privacy policies that are automatically applied when watching the videos but over which we have no control.
+- The videos and tweets present on the website are embedded from Vimeo, YouTube and Twitter.
+All these websites have their own cookies and privacy policies that are automatically applied when viewing a webpage which has videos or tweets integrated, but over which we have no control.

 - By clicking on the LinkedIn, Twitter or Facebook button on our website you will be re-directed to the relevant site, which has its own cookies and privacy policies over which we have no control.